 Synopsis of interview

-He recollects a conversation he had with an employee of the SS Kombanna, and how the employee told him the ship was dangerous since it was re-plated, as it was top heavy.
+- He recollects a conversation he had with an employee of the SS Kombanna, and how the employee told him the ship was dangerous since it was re-plated, as it was top heavy.
 This man thought it would sink during a cyclone.
 The ship did sink during a cyclone on the 20th March, 1912 killing 150 people.
 This was the first time Bennetts had told this story.
-This section of audio is of lesser quality, so a transcript of this section will soon be available.

 Photographs used in Video:

 Not all of the images relate directly to Mr Bennetts, but are used to help portray the conditions or environment he is discussing.